Orientation and Mobility Specialist

-Reporting to the Centrally Assigned Principal, and working under the professional guidance of the Coordinator, you’ll provide instruction on travel skills to children who are visually impaired, including the use of canes, dog guides, and sophisticated electronic travelling aids, as well as the sighted guide technique.
-As an Orientation and Mobility Specialist, you’ll not only instruct children on how to move from one place to another safely and independently, but also instruct them on how to orient themselves to their surroundings.
-This means providing the skills and knowledge base to determine one’s distance and direction relative to things observed, heard, or remembered in one’s surroundings, and the ability to keep track of these spatial relationships as they change during locomotion.
+Reporting to the Centrally Assigned Principal, under the professional guidance of the Co-ordinator, you will instruct travel skills to children who are visually impaired including the use of canes, dog guides, and sophisticated electronic traveling aids as well as the sighted guide technique.
+In addition to teaching them how to move from one place to another safely and independently, you will also instruct children to orient themselves to their surroundings, providing them with the skills and knowledge base to determine one’s distance and direction relative to things observed, heard, or remembered in one’s surroundings, and the ability to keep track of these spatial relationships as they change during locomotion.

-More specifically, as an Orientation and Mobility Specialist, you will:
+More specifically, as Orientation and Mobility Specialist, you will:

-- Provide instruction (on a 1:1 basis) to students with a visual impairment, including those students with additional special needs, to navigate as is possible within the school and/or community setting, which may include pre-cane/adapted cane skills, white cane skills, sighted guide, spatial and sensory skills;
+- Provide instruction (on a 1:1 basis) to students with a visual impairment including those students with additional special needs to navigate as is possible within the school and/or community setting.
+This may include pre-cane/adapted cane skills, white cane skills, sighted guide, and spatial and sensory skills;

 - Provide instruction in the use of electronic travel aids;